wp-plugins/utubevideo-gallery/readme.txt

 3. A listing of videos in the administration panel

 == Changelog ==

+= 1.2.5 =

+* Added setting for video ordering in albums
+* Added setting for video thumbnail type
+* Fixed version information on included files
+* Fixed bug when including multiple galleries on the same post or page

 = 1.2 =
 * Minor tweaks to administrative panel